fricciardi/datetime2/docs/base_classes.rst

      attribute.

    In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
-The resulting value for ``to_utc`` must be greater than -1 and less than 1.
+The resulting value for ``to_utc`` must be equal or greater than -1 and less or equal to 1.
 A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.
-A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types or the tuple argument does not have two values.
-A :exc:`ZeroDivisionError` exception is raised if the second value (denominator) of a tuple argument is 0.
+A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types or the tuple argument is invalid (e.g. it does not have two values or the denominator value is 0).

 .. classmethod:: Time.now(to_utc = None)